 Disadvantages of SaaS

-It can be argued that the contract management system SaaS has made business solutions more adaptable and accessible to businesses regardless of their size and significantly improved the ease of use of many business tools.
+It can be argued that the legal case management SaaS has made business solutions more adaptable and accessible to businesses regardless of their size and significantly improved the ease of use of many business tools.

 Any corporate software is tunable.
 Much.
 Under the features.
 Because those who sell enterprise software know that every business considers itself unique, and the ability to maintain this uniqueness is a competitive advantage.
 Remember everything about the popularity of 1C and listen to its users.
 All of them repeat like a mantra one thing – you can do anything in it.
 The possibility of custom development, the possibility of customization, etc., etc. Contract management systems SaaS developers almost wholly ignore this need.